-SIZING-METHOD

-DEFAULT The program calculates the cooling capacity and supply airflow, but does not explicitly link one to the other.
-Note that the user may specify either the COOLING-CAPACITY or the SUPPLY-FLOW to override the default calculation airflow.
+SIZING-METHOD DEFAULT The program calculates the cooling capacity and supply airflow, but does not explicitly link one to the other.
+Note that the user may specify either the COOLING-CAPACITY or the SUPPLY-FLOW to override the default calculation FLOW/CAPACITY The program calculates the default cooling capacity, and uses it to set the supply airflow.
 If the user specifies the COOLING-CAPACITY, this value will be used to set the airflow.

-FLOW/CAPACITY The program calculates the default cooling capacity, and uses it to set the supply capacity.
+CAPACITY/FLOW The program calculates the default supply airflow, and uses it to set the cooling capacity.
 If the user specifies the SUPPLY-FLOW, this value will be used to set the cooling capacity.